 FGMI continues with an exploration program in the pit and in the surrounding area with the goal of identifying additional reserves that can further expand the existing pit or lead to development of another operation.
-Exploration in the vicinity of the Fort Knox mine in 2015 consisted of the following:
+Exploration in the vicinity of the Fort Knox mine in 2016 consisted of the following:

-• Gil Project
+- Gil Project

-The following baseline studies were initiated or continued during 2015:
+- The following baseline studies were initiated or continued during 2016:

-- Meteorological monitoring; - Geochemical characterization & preliminary ML/ARD potential; - Surface water monitoring (14 sites); - Groundwater monitoring (5 wells and 3 piezometers); and - Subsurface temperature logging (2 borehold TACs).
+- Meteorological monitoring;

+- Surface water monitoring, and;

+- Groundwater monitoring;

-In 2016, FGMI plans to continue monitoring at the Gil Project.
+In 2017, FGMI plans to continue monitoring at the Gil Project.